 - APFS is only available when Scheme is set to ‘GUID Partition Map’, APFS will not be shown when Scheme is set to Master Boot Record – See Step 6

-- APFS is not compatible with Time Machine on macOS versions High Sierra to Catalina.
-Time Machine requires the drive to be formatted Mac OS Extended (Journaled) for these versions.
+- APFS formatted external drives are not compatible with Time Machine on macOS versions High Sierra to Catalina.
+Time Machine requires the external drive to be formatted Mac OS Extended (Journaled) for these versions.

 - APFS does not natively work with Windows.
 If you need to go between macOS and Windows then format your drive ExFAT on macOS

 IMPORTANT: Reformatting the drive will erase all data on the drive, so you should copy any data you want off the drive prior to formatting.

 To open Disk Utility - Open Finder > Applications > Utilities > Disk Utility

 - Click View in the upper left and select Show All Devices

 - Select the non-indented entry, you will see Media in the name